Brief Instructions

 How to Manage Dr.Web for UNIX Mail Servers Component Operation

-How to View Log of the Dr.Web for UNIX Mail Servers
+How to View the Log of Dr.Web for UNIX Mail Servers

 Follow the instructions provided in the Integration with MTA as a filter section.